Noroff-FEU-Assignments/project-exam-1-jonhavbra87/README.md

 To put into practice the skills learned over your first year of studies.

 ### Brief

-You have been tasked with creating a blog site.
-You can choose the design and topics covered on the blog, but it should have at least the following pages:
+The exam we were assigned focused on creating a blog site.
+We could choose the topic of the blog ourselves, and I chose a realistic theme, creating a website about the local handball club.
+The blog posts were supposed to be news from the club, and the website was intended to be a place for coaches, parents, and athletes to gather information.
+The blog site should have at least the following pages:

 - Home page: feature a carousel (latest posts)
 - About page